sulu/sulu-ecommerce-docs/docs/bundles/sales-order-bundle/index.rst

 Order PDF
 ---------

-An order confirmation pdf can be viewed in the sidebar of any confirmed order in sulu's administration interface or will be sent by email when a shop-order is made.
+An order confirmation pdf can be downloaded by clicking the pdf icon in the sidebar of any confirmed order in sulu's administration interface and will be sent by email when a shop-order is made.
-The PDF templates can be set in the configuration (see 'Configuration' section for further details)
+The PDF templates can be set in the configuration (see `Configuration`_ section for further details).

 Configuration
 -------------